aeternity/protocol/drafts/AENS.md

  ------------ ----
 ```

-A `pre-claim` transaction for a name that is in the `claimed`
+A client interacting with the blockchain should generate a warning
-state should be considered invalid.
+if a user tries to claim a name that is not available.

 The `pre-claim` has an implicit expiration attached to it.
 A
 `pre-claim` MUST be considered invalid after 300 blocks, i.e.